-- be able to identify academic and personal support resources to navigate tasks such as declaring a major
+- utilize academic and personal support resources to navigate tasks such as declaring a major

 - reflect on what their vocation may be as they begin to think about majors and careers

-- build skills to navigate mature interpersonal relationships through use of tools and processes such as the roommate and community standards agreements
+- apply skills to navigate mature interpersonal relationships through use of tools and processes such as the roommate and community standards agreements

 Below are a few examples of programs that have occurred in New Transfer & Returner Wings in the past!
 If you have an idea for a wing or hall program, contact your Resident Assistant to see about planning it!

 - Wing Events | Wing Dinners, watching movies, weekly TV shows, and/or athletic games together, and/or Attending PLU athletics and performing arts events as a wing

 - Craft nights (e.g., crayon melting, creating room planters, card making, and more!)

 - Trips to Tacoma/Parkland attractions (e.g., apple picking, museums, theater, and more!)

 - Events about picking a major with Academic Advising and vocational discernment with the Wild Hope Center

 Harstad Hall is the most historic building on campus, once housing the entire university.
 Today, Harstad Hall provides a single gender living experience for approximately 200 women and is home to the Women’s Empowerment and Leadership Community.
 Harstad also has some of the largest rooms on campus, with varying room sizes that add character to the five story hall.
 It is conveniently located between the library, Anderson University Center and Garfield Street, which is home to numerous stores and restaurants.
 To learn more please visit our Harstad Hall page.